renatamoon/isis_api/README.md

         }
     ],
     "about_your_weather": {
-        "city": "Delhi",
+        "city_or_timezone": "Delhi",
         "temperature": 29.05,
         "description": "mist"
     }
 }
 ```
-- Expected return of the route when an error happened:
+- Example of expected response of the route when an error happened:

 ```
 {